 - What We Do All Day has loads of unplugged activities, including dice games for kids.

 - I bet you finally broke out that deck of playing cards that’s been hiding in the kitchen drawer for years.
 Here are some fun ways to use them for math.

-- Krieger Science has a page of free downloads for teaching astronomy (sun dials, a lunar phase dial, lunar calendars, and much more), mechanics (simple tools like cranks, pinwheels, and scales), music (cool instruments from straws and more), and optics.
+- Krieger Science has a page of free resources and printables for teaching astronomy (sun dials, a lunar phase dial, lunar calendars, and much more), mechanics (simple tools like cranks, pinwheels, and scales), music (cool instruments from straws and more), and optics.

 - The TIME for Kids Digital Library is free for the rest of the school year.